Long-form guide (current reference)

 This is one of the most common workflow mistakes.
 NIH’s Application Guide says not to include current and pending support at the application stage unless the NOFO says otherwise.
 Many NIH users will first need CPOS during JIT rather than initial submission.

-The official NIH/eRA requirement that can be verified directly is:
+The official NIH/eRA identity checks that can be verified directly are:

-- link it to the eRA Commons Personal Profile so it appears correctly as the PID.
+• link it to the eRA Commons Personal Profile; and

 7.4 Writing formal citations inside the supplement narrative boxes